Tax Loss Harvesting Calculator – Offset Capital Losses & Save Tax

 What is tax loss harvesting?

 It is selling loss-making investments to reduce your net capital gain, thereby paying lower capital gains tax.
+This is a common practice among Indian investors to optimize their XIRR returns.

 Is tax loss harvesting legal in India?